Section 1115 waivers are being used by states to design programs that support substance use disorder treatments and recovery support programs.

 Contingency Management: An Effective Treatment for Addiction

-What is Contingency Management and how effective is it?
+What is Contingency Management and How Effective Is It?
 Contingency Management (CM), a behavioral intervention that provides reinforcements and rewards for taking specific positive actions, is among the most effective and powerful tools available to keep people with substance use disorder (SUD) engaged in treatment and adhering to a recovery plan.
 These rewards are so…